XENisDEV/Elevatr-Human-First-Career-Growth-Platform/README.md

 # 🚀 Elevatr – Human First Career Growth Platform.

 🎭 *The Student Struggle* :
-Lost at 2 AM with doubts, resumes stuffed with fluff, mentors who vanish after one call... sound familiar?
+Lost at 2 AM with doubts, how to build career :) resumes stuffed with fluff, mentors who vanish after one call... sound familiar?

 ⚡ *The Vulnerability* :
 Students chase dreams on shaky ground.
 Recruiters can’t trust.
 Guidance feels broken.